Jar of Flies: Release and reception

 Jar of Flies was released on January 25, 1994, by Columbia Records.
 The album was promoted by two singles, "No Excuses" and "I Stay Away", both of which received music videos.
 "No Excuses" reached #1 on the Album Rock Tracks chart, becoming the first single by the band to do so.
 Cantrell admitted that "we couldn't believe that it did so well," and that "the success of Jar of Flies showed us that we could do what we liked and that other people would like it too."
 A limited edition Enhanced CD was produced.
 This version of the album includes a lyric sheet, a biography and discography of the band, the music videos for "No Excuses" and "I Stay Away" and fragments of interviews with the musicians.
 In addition, 2,500 copies were made of a double EP including Jar of Flies and Sap.

-The album entered the Billboard 200 chart at number one; the sales that prompted this was over 141,000 during the first week of its release thus becoming the first ever EP and first Alice in Chains release to top the charts.
+The album entered the Billboard 200 chart at number one; with first week sales of over 141,000 copies, becoming the first ever EP and first Alice in Chains release to top the charts.
 It was the only EP ever to gain this distinction until 2004, when the Collision Course mashup EP by Jay-Z and Linkin Park also achieved the number one spot ten years later, and Bad Meets Evil's EP Hell: The Sequel in 2011.
-Jar of Flies has sold 2,037,853 copies during its first year and was later certified triple platinum in 1995 and quadruple platinum in 2022.
+Jar of Flies sold 2,037,853 copies during its first year and was later certified triple platinum in 1995 and quadruple platinum in 2022.

 Paul Evans of Rolling Stone called the EP "darkly gorgeous", and Steve Huey stated "Jar of Flies is a low-key stunner, achingly gorgeous and harrowingly sorrowful all at once."